Whenever I wear a tulle skirt, I just can’t feel more feminine and refreshing with its elegant yet playful design!

 A nice fitted shirt is always a good choice.

 However, if you want to level up your game, try wearing an off-shoulder top or at least a nice slim-cut V-neck shirt.

-Again, by showing the clavicle and neckline, this just shed the sagginess of the outfit and makes you look more light-weighted as a whole.
+Again, showing the clavicle and neckline just sheds the sagginess of the outfit and makes you look more light-weighted as a whole.

 Plus, off shoulder top can always bring out femininity and sexiness – I love it!

-As a side note, please don’t wear round neck shirt or turtleneck – that will make your face look bigger in general!
+As a side note, please don’t wear a round-neck shirt or turtleneck – that will make your face look bigger in general!

-5. Wear Corset belt with a tutu dress to accentuate your curves
+5. Wear a Corset belt with a tutu dress to accentuate your curves

 Most people tell you to wear a belt with a tutu dress.